Coronavirus and holidaying in the Netherlands

 If you are going on holiday in the Netherlands, avoid busy places and travel outside peak hours.
 If possible, do not travel between 06.30 and 09.00 or between 16.00 and 18.30.
 Follow the basic rules during your holiday to prevent the spread of coronavirus.

 Holidaying in the Netherlands?
 Check these points before you travel.

 Maximum number of people in a holiday accommodation

 You can stay in 1 holiday accommodation:

-- with the people you live with at the same address;
+- with the people you live with at the same address as you; or

-- or in a group of 2 people who do not live at the same address.
-This does not include children under the age of 13.
-For example, 1 adult and their 8-year-old child can stay with another adult from a different household in the same holiday accommodation.
+- in a group of 4 people who do not live at the same address. (not counting children under 13).
+For example, 2 adults and their 8-year-old child can share a holiday accommodation with 2 adults from a different household.

-In holiday accommodation the following still applies: receive no more than 1 visitor per day.
+In holiday accommodation the following still applies: receive no more than 4 visitors per day.

 During your holiday in the Netherlands